CSS grayscale() Function

-The grayscale() function is an inbuilt function which is used to apply a filter to the image to set the grayscale of the image.
+The grayscale() function in CSS is an inbuilt function that is used to apply a filter to the image to set the grayscale of the image.

 grayscale( amount )